virtimus/mysql2mongo/README.md

 (convert employees.sql to employees(n).json using mapping employees.r2n each 100k records creating new file)

+**Notice:** You have to have enough RAM memory for parent collections cache (collections which have children) - about 100MB/300k records.
+(currently implemented as in-memory PHPGENCreator.fieldDataCache) Or You have to partition Your DDL input (in such a way that parent records are inside the same partition as children).

-You should get a set of json files containing updates redy to run on MongoDB:
+At the end - You should get a set of json files containing updates redy to run on MongoDB:

 	db.employees.update({_id : 10001},{ $set: {emp_no:10001,birth_date:'1953-09-02',first_name:'Georgi',last_name:'Facello',gender:'M',hire_date:'1986-06-26'} } ,{multi: true, upsert: true})
 	db.employees.update({_id : 10001},{ $set: {'salaries.1986-06-26' : {emp_no:10001,salary:60117,from_date:'1986-06-26',to_date:'1987-06-26'}} } ,{multi: true, upsert: true})